meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 When a client no longer needs a hosted instance of Meltano on meltanodata.com, you need to:

-1. Login to DigitalOcewan
+1. Login to DigitalOcean
-1. Delete the tenant's droplet
+1. Delete the client's droplet
-1. Delete the A record in networking
+1. Delete the client's A record in networking
-1. Delete the database cluster
+1. Delete the client's database cluster